davdar/maam/writeup/paper.markdown

 Our work achieves similar goals, although isolating path and flow sensitivity is not our primary objective.
-While WCF is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying language-independent control properties of the interpreter--through a monad.
+While WCF is based on a language-dependent instrumentation of the semantics, we achieve variations in path and flow sensitivity by modifying language-independent control properties of the interpreter through a monad.

 Particular strengths of WCF are the wide range of choices for control-flow sensitivity which are shown to be implementable within the design, and the